belcosta/belcosta/README.md

 # Isabel Costa

-On 23.01.2021 I am finishing a one year intensive course about Web Development, with focus on MERN Projects.
+On 23.01.2021 I am finishing a one year intensive Web Development course, with focus on MERN Projects.

 My next career step, is to find a company where I can bring my fresh knowledge and gain experience as a web developer.